 “We don’t know that,” Lightsong said.
 “We don’t know much, actually.”

-“Your grace, this is foolishness,” Llarimar said.
-“Let’s go back to your palace.
+“Your grace, this is foolishness.
+Let’s go back to your palace.
 If we must see what is in those tunnels, we can hire someone from the city to sneak in.”

 “That would take too long,” Lightsong said.
-“Not to mention looking too suspicious.”
 A guard patrol passed their side of the palace.
-“You ready?”
-Lightsong asked, turning to Llarimar.
+“You ready?” he asked once the patrol had passed.

 “No.”